A foundation for better health

 Nestled into an existing neighborhood with many nearby services and within a short walk of a light rail stop, this mixed-use building offers 45 permanent supportive housing units for residents diagnosed with HIV/AIDS along with offices for resident support staff, meeting rooms, a fitness room, and a community room.
 The building responds to the scale and texture of the surrounding neighborhood while offering a modern play of massing, color accents, and windows that reflect the functions of the interior spaces.

-The design creates an amenity out of the challenging sloping site, introducing a light-filled, 2-story community room adjacent to the patio.
+The design creates a 49,967 GSF amenity out of the challenging sloping site, introducing a light-filled, 2-story community room adjacent to the patio.
 Next to the patio is a healing garden filled with native and adapted plants and fitted with a natural stone seating wall and water feature, offering residents outdoor space to enjoy just steps from their home.

 The welcoming design provides a strong sense of home and stability for residents, many of whom are dealing with multiple diagnoses and a history of trauma.
 Having housing security and assistance with medical needs helps residents achieve improved health outcomes.